JuliaDynamics/LightSumTypes.jl/README.md

 # MixedStructTypes.jl

-This package allows to pack heterogeneous types in a single type.
+This package allows to pack multiple heterogeneous types in a single type.

 Two macros implements different strategies to create a compact representation of the types:

 - `@sum_struct_type`  which uses as a backend [SumTypes.jl](https://github.com/MasonProtter/SumTypes.jl);

 - `@compact_struct_type` which uses as a backend [LazilyInitializedFields.jl](https://github.com/KristofferC/LazilyInitializedFields.jl);

 While `@compact_struct_type` is a bit faster, `@sum_struct_type` is more memory efficient and allows to mix mutable and immutable structs where fields belonging to different structs can also have different types, while the first macro does not.

 ## Example